 Participants in Study 1A were more likely to admit to having engaged in sensitive behaviors when told that a relatively high proportion of previous respondents had made similar admissions.
 In Study 1B, we test a possible explanation for this effect: seeing that many other respondents had felt comfortable responding affirmatively may have affected respondents' expectations about the experience of responding affirmatively; specifically, it might make them anticipate less discomfort in responding affirmatively.
-We test this idea by measuring people's perceptions of how uncomfortable it would be to respond "yes" to each question, as a function of the manipulation used in Study 1A.
-We hypothesized participants in the High condition to expect lower discomfort in responding affirmatively relative to those in the Low condition.
+We test this idea by perceptions measuring people's of uncomfortable it would be to respond "yes" to each question, as a function of the manipulation used in Study 1A.
+We hypothesized that participants in the

+High condition would expect lower discomfort in responding affirmatively relative to those in the Low condition.

-The design and behaviors were the same as Study 1A, except that instead of indicating whether they had engaged in the behaviors, participants were asked: "How uncomfortable would it be for a person to respond "yes" to this question?"
-The questions were the same used in Study 1A.
+The design was equivalent to the one employed in Study 1A except that, instead of indicating whether they had engaged in the behaviors, participants were asked: uncomfortable would it be for you to respond 'yes' to this question?"
 Participants responded on a 4-point scale labeled: Not at all uncomfortable, Somewhat uncomfortable, Uncomfortable, Very uncomfortable.
-As in Study 1A, after each answer about a given behavior, participants were shown a histogram that ostensibly depicted the proportion of participants who had indicated that they had engaged in the behavior.
-We ran only two conditions in Study 1B: the histograms were manipulated to depict either relatively high or relatively low admission rates.
+The behaviors were the same as those used in Study 1A.
+As in Study 1A, after each answer about a given behavior, participants were shown a histogram that depicted the proportion of individuals who had ostensibly previously indicated that they had engaged in the behavior.
+We ran two conditions in Study 1B: the histograms were manipulated to depict either relatively high or relatively low AARs.

 Results.
-Participants (N=81; mean age = 49 years; 42% male; 77% Caucasian; all demographic traits were similarly distributed between conditions) were recruited online and randomly assigned to the High or Low conditions.
-Participants were given a small fixed payment and a chance to win a \$30 cash lottery.

-A random effects ordered probit model indicated, as hypothesized, that discomfort ratings were higher in the High condition relative to the Low condition (Table 3, first set of columns).
-Averaging across Questions 2 to 6, the mean reported discomfort in the Low condition was 3.41; in the High condition, it was 3.05 (as expected, discomfort ratings were not different between conditions for Question 1, which was asked before the feedback manipulation took place).
+Participants (N = 247; mean age = 34 years; 39% male; 83% Caucasian) were recruited online and randomly assigned to the High or Low conditions, and were given a small fixed payment at the end of the study.
+A random effects ordered probit model indicated, as hypothesized, that discomfort ratings were statistically significantly lower in the High condition relative to the Low condition (Table 3, first set of columns).
+Averaging across Questions 2 to 6, the mean reported discomfort in the Low condition was 1.90; in the High condition, it was 1.72 (t(243) = 1.76, p = 0.0402; as expected, discomfort ratings were not different between conditions for Question 1, which was asked before the feedback manipulation took place).